tanbiralam/RepoDoc-AI-Readme-Generator/README.md

 Contributions are welcome!
 To contribute:

-- Fork the repository.
+- Fork the repository
-- Create a feature branch (`git checkout -b feature-name`).
+- Create a feature branch (`git checkout -b feature-name`)
 - Ensure your code follows the existing style and passes linting:

 ```bash
 npm run lint
 ```

-- Submit a pull request describing your changes.
+- Submit a pull request describing your changes
-- For major changes, please open an issue first to discuss.
+- For major changes, open an issue first to discuss

 ---